-You may buy each Jubilee Fixed Rate bond in a minimum denomination of \$25,000 and integral multiples of \$5,000 in excess of \$25,000.
-In addition, after you have purchased a minimum of \$25,000 of bonds of a certain maturity period in a single purchase, then during the twelve (12) month period immediately following you may purchase additional bonds of the same maturity period in denominations of \$5,000 and integral multiples of \$5,000 at the interest rate in effect at the time of each such additional purchase.
-For the avoidance of doubt, if you purchased bonds of the Ninth or Tenth Series, respectively, that meet the foregoing minimum purchase and time requirements, you may purchase additional bonds of the Tenth or Eleventh Series offered hereby, respectively, subject to the same restrictions.
+You may buy each Jubilee Fixed Rate Bond in a minimum denomination of \$25,000 and, unless a lower multiple is specified in the relevant rate sheet, integral multiples of \$5,000 in excess of \$25,000.
+In addition, after you have purchased a minimum of \$25,000 of bonds of a certain maturity period in a single purchase, then during the twelve (12) month period immediately following you may purchase additional bonds of the same maturity period in denominations of \$5,000 and, unless a lower multiple is specified in the relevant rate sheet, integral multiples of \$5,000 at the interest rate in effect at the time of each such additional purchase.
+For the avoidance of doubt, if you purchased bonds of the previous series (i.e., the Eleventh Series) that meet the foregoing minimum purchase and time requirements, you may purchase additional bonds of the current series (i.e., the Twelfth Series offered hereby) subject to the same restrictions.
 Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement.

-- You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 and integral multiples of \$25,000 in excess of \$100,000. - You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 and integral multiples of \$500 in excess of \$5,000.
-In addition, after you have purchased a minimum of \$5,000 of bonds of a certain maturity period in a single purchase, then during the twelve (12) month period immediately following you may purchase additional bonds of the same maturity period in denominations of \$500 and integral multiples of \$500 at the same interest rate in effect at the time of each such additional purchase.
-For the avoidance of doubt, if you purchased bonds of the previous series (i.e., the Tenth Series) that meet the minimum foregoing purchase and time requirements, you may purchase additional bonds of the current series (i.e., the Eleventh Series offered hereby) subject to the same restrictions.
+- You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 and, unless a lower multiple is specified in the relevant rate sheet, integral multiples of \$25,000 in excess of \$100,000. - You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 and, unless a lower multiple is specified in the relevant rate sheet, integral multiples of \$500 in excess of \$5,000.
+In addition, after you have purchased a minimum of \$5,000 of bonds of a certain maturity period in a single purchase, then during the twelve (12) month period immediately following you may purchase additional bonds of the same maturity period in denominations of \$500 and, unless a lower multiple is specified in the relevant rate sheet, integral multiples of \$500 at the interest rate in effect at the time of each such additional purchase.
+For the avoidance of doubt, if you purchased bonds of the previous series (i.e., the Eleventh Series) that meet the foregoing minimum purchase and time requirements, you may purchase additional bonds of the current series (i.e., the Twelfth Series offered hereby) subject to the same restrictions.
 Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement.

 Issue Dates and Sales Periods.
-The bonds will be issued on the 1st and 15th of each month (each, an ''Issue Date'').
+The bonds will be issued on the 1st and 15th of each month (each, an "Issue Date").
 There will be two (2) sales periods per month: